Zesting produces modular isotopes and explains their topological invariants: Preliminaries

 \subsection{The ribbon zesting construction}

-The core idea of zesting a ribbon fusion category is to modify the fusion rules by tensoring with invertible objects and then (if possible) to change the monoidal, braiding, and ribbon structure in a compatible way.
-At each stage of this construction - associative zesting, braided zesting, and ribbon zesting - whether the new category admits the given structure is governed by an algebraic obstruction theory \cite{DGPRZ}.
-We will now recall the data of a ribbon zesting and the diagrammatic conditions they must satisfy.
+The basic idea of zesting a ribbon fusion category is to modify the fusion rules by tensoring with invertible objects and then (if possible) to change the monoidal, braiding, and ribbon structure in a compatible way.
+At each stage of this construction -- associative zesting, braided zesting, and ribbon zesting -- whether the new category admits the given structure is governed by an algebraic obstruction theory \cite{DGPRZ}.
+We will now recall the data of a ribbon zesting along with the conditions they must satisfy.